upserve/dockly/README.md

     - required: `false`
     - default: `[]`
     - description: a listing of references to build caches to run
+- `s3_bucket`
+    - required: `false`
+    - default: `nil`
+    - description: S3 bucket for where the docker image is exported
+- `s3_object_prefix`
+    - required: `false`
+    - default: `nil`
+    - description: prefix to be added to S3 exported docker images
+- `tar_diff`
+    - required: `false`
+    - default: `false`
+    - description: after docker export, performs a diff between the base image and the new image

 In addition to the above attributes, `docker` has the following references: